heptarch/heptarch.github.io/drafts/demon.md

 talking for hours.
 There is a plate of crumbs beside them.
 Rumpelstiltskin clicks his fingers and the scones reappear.
-"The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my budget.
-But I still have a few tricks up my sleeve!
+"I am much reduced in circumstances.
+The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my entropy budget.
+But I still have a few tricks up my sleeve.
 Begoo!"
-The logs in the fire crackle and unburn.
+The logs in the fire crackle and unburn, but a patch of white appears on his beard.

 The dream lurches again.
+In the distance,

 <p align="center">
   ⁂
   </p>

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->